 “Understand your audience and how your company can make their lives easier,” Hauge added.
 “Start meaningful dialogue.
 Focus on building a relationship, not making a sale.”

-Lead generation tips and tactics
+Lead generation tips from experts

 “Listening to a potential customer’s needs and understanding them fully is the first step to having a real conversation and is a critical component of successful lead generation,” he said.